Butterfly coquette: Description

 The butterfly coquette is 7.5 to 9.1 cm long.
 The male of the nominate subspecies has a deep green head with a long, red-tipped, green crest and long green "whiskers" with white tips.
 Its back is green with golden highlights, deep reddish uppertail coverts, and a white band on the rump.
 The underparts are green but for white thighs and the tail is maroon.
 The female does not have the crest and "whiskers" but does have a whitish malar patch.
 The uppertail coverts are a less intense red than those of the male and it has golden highlights on the breast.
 Both sexes of subspecies L. v. klagesi are darker overall than the nominate, and their uppertail coverts are bronzy olive and the tail bronzy green.

 Distribution and habitat

-The nominate subspecies of butterfly coquette is found from eastern Colombia, Ecuador, and Peru into Amazonian Brazil as far east as Mato Grosso and south into central Bolivia.
+The nominate subspecies of butterfly coquette is found from Amazonian Colombia, Ecuador, and Peru into Brazil as far east as Mato Grosso and south into central Bolivia.
 L. v. klagesi is restricted to the Río Caura watershed in Venezuela's Bolívar state.
 The species inhabits a variety of humid landscapes including riparian forest, white sand scrub forest, and terra firme forest.
 It also occurs in secondary forest and scrubby fields.
 In elevation it ranges as high as 1000 m.